 Shepherd’s pie is a great winter comfort food, it is so warm and filling, however, it can be a little bland at times so the additional veggies & the roasting really help to mix things up.

 Adding roasted veggies to the filling was an easy choice to add more flavor.
 Roasting is so quick and adds so much to dishes.
-In fact, once you've roasted a few veggies, you're sure to want to roast everything!
+In fact, once you've roasted a few veggies (like these Oven Roasted Brussels Sprouts with Bacon, for example), you're sure to want to roast everything!

 To make traditional shepherd's pie low carb, you simply ditch the potatoes and use cauliflower for the topping.